 The infant Horus lay in a crib beside Isis as she worked.
 Soon Thoth, the god of wisdom, approached the new mother and warned, “Take care, Isis.
 Seth is looking for you and your son.
 I fear he means to kill you both.”
 Continue reading

-“Now Isis had to begin her search once more.
-This time she had helpers, for Nephthys left her wicked husband Seth and came to join her sister.
-And Anubis, the son of Osiris and Nephthys, taking the form of a jackal, assisted in the search.
-When Isis traveled over the land she was accompanied and guarded by seven scorpions.”
+“Now Auset had to begin her search once more.
+This time she had helpers, for Nebthet left her wicked husband Set and came to join her sister.
+And Anpu, the son of Ausar and Nebthet, taking the form of a jackal, assisted in the search.
+When Auset traveled over the land she was accompanied and guarded by seven scorpions.”
 See here.

 By J. Hill (2010)

-After the murder of Osiris (Ausar) Isis (Auset) tried to hide from Set, but he found her and imprisoned her in a spinning-mill and left her to weave her husband´s funeral linen.
-Thoth (Tehuti) realised that Isis would be in danger if Set realised she was pregnant and came to her aid.
-Continue reading
+After the murder of Ausar, Auset tried to hide from Set, but he found her and imprisoned her in a spinning-mill and left her to weave her husband´s funeral linen.
+Tehuti realised that Auset would be in danger if Set realised she was pregnant and came to her aid.
+He freed Auset from the mill and advised her to go into hiding in the marshes with seven scorpions named Continue reading

 In the beginning, all was darkness, and there was nothing but the water of Nun.
 The power of Nun was such that there arose out of the darkness a great shining egg, and this was Re.

 Now Re was all-powerful, and he could take many forms.
 His power and the secret of it lay in his hidden name; but if he spoke other names, that which he named came into being.
 “I am Khepera at the dawn, and Re at noon, and Atum in the evening,” he said.
 And the sun rose and passed across the sky and set for the first time.